SOliv1/boutique_ado_v1/README.md

 - `mkdir -p home/templates/home`
 - add `home`, to installed apps in settings.py
 - add to backends
 - startup the development server: `python3 manage.py runserver`

+*pre-receive hook declined:*
+- found large files on my workspace and could not push to github.
+What you need to do is `.gitignore` them in the future if you should ever find them again. it ignored these files below - have no idea where they came from but it  works now thank goodness.
+`core.Microsoft.Pytho.2803.1590767825`
+`core.Microsoft.Pytho.6042.159076802`

+-